 Denver has one major airport, Denver International Airport (DEN) which is 25 miles outside of Denver and one of the busiest in the country.
-Car rentals, shuttles, taxis and ride shares are all easily available at the airport, or for the cheapest options, you can jump on the light rail which will take you directly downtown and drops passengers at Union Station.
+Car rentals, shuttles, taxis, and rideshares are all easily available at the airport, or for the cheapest options, you can jump on to the light rail which will take you directly downtown and drops passengers at Union Station.

 Getting around town?
-It's fairly easy to get around town driving yourself, and all of the typical transportation options exist, public bus, rideshare, cabs.
+It's fairly easy to get around town driving yourself, and all of the typical transportation options exist including public bus, rideshare, and cabs.
 Local tip- during ski season, check out the train options to head up to Winter Park for a day of skiing.

 Denver sits one mile above sea level and has a temperate climate with plenty of sunshine all year round.
 Colorado enjoys all 4 seasons, with great weather during each.
 Winters are mild in Denver and summer can get quite warm.
 The warmest month is July and the coldest is January.
 But for outdoor lovers, any time of year is a good time of year to visit Denver.